DickLab

 Abbey Politeski

-Seily is currently pursuing her MSc in Experimental Medicine at Queens.
+Seily is currently pursuing her PhD in Experimental Medicine at Queens.
 She completed her undergraduate studies in Biotechnology and worked as a Bioinformatician for 1 year before joining the Dick lab.
 She is passionate about human health, particularly in the field of cardiac diseases.
 Her current research project focuses on the regenerat

-Seily is currently pursuing her MSc in Experimental Medicine at Queens.
+Seily is currently pursuing her PhD in Experimental Medicine at Queens.
 She completed her undergraduate studies in Biotechnology and worked as a Bioinformatician for 1 year before joining the Dick lab.
 She is passionate about human health, particularly in the field of cardiac diseases.
 Her current research project focuses on the regenerative ability of the heart and the communication between tissue resident macrophages (TRMs) and cardiac stromal cells.

 Apart from academics, Seily enjoys hiking and traveling.